Kandy-IO/kandy-uc-js-sdk/docs/kandy-doc.md

 ### fetch

 Fetches the list of call logs and stores them locally.
-The API `getCallLogs` can then be used to get the logs from local state after it has been updated.
+The API [CallHistory.get][61] can then be used to get the logs from local state after it has been updated.

 **Parameters**